adarsaparasar/ShopPlusPlus/README.md

 ## Usage

-  -Once everything is installed and configured, you should be able to run the project on your local machine:
+  * Once everything is installed and configured, you should be able to run the project on your local machine:
+  * Here `localhost:3000`.

    * **Navigate to the frontend folder.**
       * `cd frontend`